gi-no/blog_mean_stack/article3.en.md

   });
 ```

-#### Editing question listing HTML file
+#### Editing question-listing HTML file
-On question listing HTML file, we can refer "$scope.question" as "questions".
-By writing a attribute as 'ng-repeat="question in questions"', we can repeatedly output the elements for each question.
+On question-listing HTML file, we can refer "$scope.question" as "questions".
+By writing an attribute as 'ng-repeat="question in questions"', we can repeatedly output the elements for each question.
 Also, we can refer "$scope" variable such as "{&#x7b;question.title&#x7b;}".

 client/app/questionIndex/questionIndex.html